Discrimination and Abuse

 For the full list of protections under these laws see Age Scotland’s Age Maze.

 Some older people in Scotland experience abuse, harm and neglect which can take many forms.
 They are abused by people they thought they could trust in places where they should be safe.
 Anyone can be at risk of abuse, but older people can be particularly vulnerable if they need to depend on others, are frail, have health problems or problems with thinking or memory.
-For information see our guides Keeping safe and Worried about someone?

 The Age Scotland Helpline